HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam-spnego.md

         For example: kerberosv5 = TDI\_root\\bin\\stliauthn.dll

-        where TDI\_root is the installation directory of Security Access Manager.
+        where TDI\_root is the installation directory of Security Verify Access.

 4. Enable TAI authentication as follows: